“What does a content creator do?”

 3. Develop Your Own Unique Voice

 There are millions of blog posts and ample hours of video content produced every single day.
 One way of standing out in the noise is creating high-quality content.
-However, the competition is turning more fierce.
+However, the competition is getting stiff.
 In its survey of 1000 bloggers, Orbit Media found that bloggers are willing to put in extra effort in writing their posts.

 Well, the surefire way you can still build a tribe is by connecting with a core group of people that like your personality.
 They like “your way” of presenting information and that’s why they subscribe to your newsletter, follow you on social media, and read your content pieces.